kumpan/unikorn/content/web/2023-12-01-kpi-definition.md

   preamble: "KPIs are the most important control tool that your company can define
     and measure to achieve its business goals.
 We see these metrics as more than just data points; they can, like the North Star, provide a clear direction for how to navigate.
-When KPIs are used correctly, it becomes easy make informed decisions that strengthen engagement and conversion. "
+When KPIs are used correctly, it becomes easy to make informed decisions that strengthen engagement and conversion. "
   featured_image:
     src: ../assets/kpi-definition-as-a-north-star.svg